 The good news is that IRS has set up a federal tax refund status tracking tool to help tax filers check the status of federal income tax refund.
-Amazingly enough, the IRS called this secure online tool "where is my tax refund".
 By just providing your social security number or the IRS Taxpayer Identification Number (TIN), filing status whether single, married, etc., and the exact amount of your expected tax refund amount, you can check federal income tax refund status.

-Visit "where is my tax refund" website to check your federal income tax refund status now.
+Visit the IRS refund website to access "where is my tax refund" tool and learn about your federal income tax refund status.